To claim asylum, a person must be both fleeing persecution and inadequately protected by the government in their country of origin.

 It is strongly advised that you make this claim as quickly as possible.

-Upon arrival, you should seek out a member of staff and tell them that you intend to claim asylum.
+Upon arrival, you should seek out an immigration officer or a member of staff and tell them that you intend to claim asylum.

 You will then have to attend a screening interview.
-Entering the UK without making a claim will leave you classed as an undocumented migrant, something that could affect your claim in the future.
+Entering the UK without making a claim will leave you classed as an undocumented migrant, something that could affect immigration status and your claim in the future.

-Claiming asylum is open to all people, regardless of background.
+Claiming asylum is open to all the people seeking asylum, regardless of background.
 Once a claim has been made, housing and a small allowance is available to those who are destitute.
 Legal Aid can also be applied for.